-If you claim a tax deduction for any after-tax voluntary contributions made to your Additional Accumulation account, these contributions become concessional contributions and count toward the concessional contributions cap.
+If you claim a tax deduction for any after-tax voluntary contributions made to your Additional Accumulation account, it becomes a concessional contribution and counts toward the concessional contribution cap.
 You should seek financial advice if you are considering claiming a tax deduction for your after-tax voluntary contributions.